medialab/xan/docs/blog/csv_base_jumping.md

 The goal here is to test the only two hypothesis we have: either we landed in an unquoted section or we landed in a quoted one.

 We then parse both series of bytes using a regular CSV parser (this parser must be able to report at which byte a row started, though) and observe what happened.
-The idea here is always to 1. skip the first parsed row because we don't know where we landed within it and 2. to count the number of columns of all subsequent rows.
+The idea here is always to 1. skip the first parsed row because we don't know where we landed within it (it is also useful to forego issues related to `CRLF` lines) and 2. to count the number of columns of all subsequent rows.
 We do so because we can of course reject any series of bytes yielding rows having an inconsistent or unexpected number of columns.

+The reason why we only read a fixed amount of bytes, instead of just reading the stream until we parse a certain amount of rows, is because reading an unquoted file as if we currently are in a quoted section will make us read until the end of the file, which is of course not ideal for performance.

-Then we have 3 cases to handle:
+Now that we have parsed both byte series, we have 3 cases to handle:

 1. both byte series are rejected: this can happen when you are reaching the end of the stream because there is not enough data to make an informed decision.
 2. only one of the byte series is rejected: this means we know whether we are in the unquoted or quoted scenario and we can correctly return the byte offset of the next row.